Veronica montana

-Veronica montana or wood speedwell is a perennial species of flowering plant from the genus Veronica.
-It also belongs to the family Plantaginaceae.
+Veronica montana or wood speedwell is a perennial species of flowering plant in the family Plantaginaceae.

 Description

 Veronica montana is a perennial plant growing up to 20 cm in height.
 It has a sprawling growth habitat, which helps it spread across the forest floor.
 The plants stems are covered in tiny, soft glandular hairs.
 Stems can produce roots when contact with damp soil is made.
 The leaves are ovate, toothed and are also covered in hairs.
 They appear in symmetrical pairs along the plants stem.
 The plant hosts multiple lilac coloured flowers from late spring to early summer.
 Flowers are rather small at around 7mm across.

-Photographic examples can be seen on iNaturalist.